Secure Funding With Hard Money Lenders in Las Vegas

 How to buy before you sell

 When you stumble upon your dream home, timing can be everything.
 Whether it’s a modern downtown condo or a family-friendly house in the suburbs, you might need to act fast.
-For Las Vegas homeowners wanting to buy a new home before selling their current one, HomeLight’s Buy Before You Sell (BBYS) program offers a streamlined solution.
+If you want to buy a new Las Vegas home before selling your current one, HomeLight’s Buy Before You Sell (BBYS) program offers a streamlined solution.

 Here’s how HomeLight Buy Before You Sell works:

-While there is a flat fee of 2.4% of your home’s sold price, the savings in other areas can be notable.
+While BBYS comes with a flat fee based on your home’s sold price, the savings in other areas can be notable.
 You could save on moving expenses, temporary housing, and potentially get a better deal on your new home.
-Plus, HomeLight’s BBYS fees are generally much lower than bridge loan interest rates, which currently range from 9.5% to 12%.
+Plus, HomeLight’s BBYS fees are generally much lower than bridge loan interest rates, which range from 9.5% to 12%.

 3 top hard money lenders in Las Vegas